Ashta Lakshmi

 Ashta Lakshmi (Sanskrit: अष्टलक्ष्मी, IAST: Aṣṭalakṣmī; lit.
 "Octet of Lakshmi") or Ashtalakshmi, is a group of the eight manifestations of Lakshmi, the Hindu goddess of prosperity.
 She presides over eight sources of wealth: spirituality, material wealth, agriculture, royalty, knowledge, courage, progeny, and victory.

-Ashta Lakshmi is always depicted and worshipped in an octet in temples.
+The Ashta Lakshmi are always depicted and worshipped as an octet in temples.

 Iconography

 Adi Lakshmi

-Adi Lakshmi (Primeval Lakshmi) is portrayed to be the earliest form of Lakshmi.
+Adi Lakshmi (Primeval Lakshmi) is portrayed to be the earliest forms of Lakshmi.

 Adi Lakshmi is the manifestation who supports a seeker to reach their source, or Atman.
 She is believed to proffer dhyana, a state of absolute silence, bliss, and peace.
 This aspect of the goddess is responsible for the furtherance in the quest for spiritual wealth.

 She is depicted as four-armed, carrying a lotus and a red flag, and other two arms expressing the abhaya mudra (fearlessness pose) and the varada mudra (blessing pose).

 Dhana Lakshmi

 Dhana Lakshmi (Wealth Lakshmi) is Lakshmi in her form as the goddess of material wealth.

 Dhana Lakshmi is depicted with six hands, in red garments, carries the Sudarshana Chakra, shankha, kalasha (a water pitcher with mango leaves and a coconut on it) or the Amrita Kalasha (a pitcher containing Amrita – the elixir of life), a bow and arrow, a lotus, and an arm performing the abhaya mudra, with gold coins falling from it.